 20. If you could time travel which direction would you head into; the past or the future?
 Why?

-This is a great conversation topic a s it helps to show the preferences of each person in the group.
+This is a great conversation topic as it helps to show the preferences of each person participating in the group conversation.
 The more traditional person will probably opt to go into the past while the more unconventional individual will opt for the future.